Marsh-pink (Sabatia grandiflora)

 Click on terms for botanical definitions.

 Also known as largeflower rosegentian, marsh-pink is a beautiful herbaceous wildflower found in moist, open areas throughout Florida.
 Its showy blooms are comprised of five bright pink petals.
 The base of each petal is yellow with a red outline; they come together to form a star in the center of the bloom.
-The stigma is also yellow and prominent; it twists and protrudes from an obvious green ovary.
+The stigma is prominent; it twists and protrudes from an obvious green ovary.
 Leaves are linear to filiform and oppositely arranged.

 Marsh-pink occurs naturally in mesic pine flatwoods and wet prairies, as well as along margins of freshwater marshes.
 It is a summer bloomer in northern Florida, but can bloom year-round in southern Florida.